Updated on: February 3, 2025

 Take care of your people

 It is the unfortunate tendency for many employers to take their staff for granted when they know that there is a large pool of workers that they can tap on demand.
-For low-skill labor like restaurant work, this can be especially common.
+For minimum wage labor like restaurant work, this can be especially common.
 The economy is always changing.
+Demographic shifts fill the hospitality job openings.
 Cheap labor has been abundant in the past and will likely be again in the future.
 The current restaurant staffing shortage will eventually come to an end.
 However, restaurant owners would do well to make sure that they have an attitude of appreciation for their employees, especially the ones who consistently show up and do their best work.
 How are some ways that you can do this?

 Money

 Everybody likes money.
+Everyone is doing their best to find some semblance of financial health.
 As mentioned above, margins in a restaurant can be very tight.
 If at all possible, find a way to increase compensation for your employees, especially ones who are particularly able and have been working with you for a while.
 There is no exact science to this, but it is generally accepted that one experienced and motivated employee is worth more than a few who are inexperienced and unmotivated.
 Paying the one more can make your operation more efficient and cost effective in addition to providing better customer service.

 Benefits